themcclure/bullet-time/README.md

 ## Ballistics Module
 This is where I have wrapped up the module with some utility programs.

+### Classes
+#### Bean

+_Attributes_:
+- list TBC
+- raw: the raw JSON file loaded from RoasTime
+- roasts: a list of roastIds that use this bean

+#### Roast

+_Attributes:_
+- list TBC
+- raw: the raw JSON file loaded from RoasTime

+_Functions:_
+- find_roast_by: find roasts by partial match on name or beanId if 'beanid' flag is set

+#### RoastCollection
+A collection of Roast objects

+_Attributes:_
+- roasts: a list of Roast objects

 ## TODO:

 #### Ballistics Module: